WHO backs use of experimental Ebola drugs in West Africa

 Ghana's government said the start of the academic year would be delayed for at least two weeks for all tertiary institutions to allow Ebola screening measures to be put in place.

-Guinea and Sierra Leone have been ordered by the Confederation of African Football to move their African Nations Cup football qualifiers next month.
+Guinea and Sierra Leone have been ordered by the Confederation of African Football to move their African Nations Cup soccer qualifiers next month.

 (Additional reporting by Ben Hirschler in London, Clair MacDougall in Monrovia, Daniel Flynn in Dakar, Teresa Larraz in Madrid, Kwasi Kpodo in Accra, Jenny Clover in Kigali and Rod Nickel in Winnipeg; Writing by Matthew Mpoke Bigg; Editing by Alison Williams, Toni Reinhold)